Large Language Models as Neurolinguistic Subjects: Discrepancy between Performance and Competence: Results

+\paragraph{Layer-wise unsupervised dynamics reveal gradual emergence of form features} Figure \ref{fig:tsne} illustrates the layer-wise differences between embeddings for grammatically correct and incorrect sentences.
+In early layers, the embedding difference appears scattered and unstructured, but as depth increases, they form clearer clusters, indicating a progressively refined sensitivity to syntactic correctness.
+By Layer 16 and beyond, distinct clusters emerge corresponding to syntax, morphology, and syntax-semantics interface.
+The results demonstrate that LLMs encode grammaticality judgments dynamically across layers, progressively structuring linguistic representations.
+Moreover, the formation of distinct clusters for different linguistic phenomena in the unsupervised analysis provides supporting evidence for subsequent supervised classification.

-The results in Figure~\ref{fig:average} show that the performance scores for conceptual understanding (red curves) are significantly lower than those for grammatical understanding (blue curves).
+\paragraph{Gradual decline in encoding performance from structure to meaning.} The results in Figure~\ref{fig:4_level}-(c) show that the performance scores for conceptual understanding are significantly lower than those for grammatical understanding.
 This pattern is consistent across all six models, suggesting a universal characteristic of LLMs.
+Moreover, as illustrated in Figure~\ref{fig:4_level}-(a),(b), the encoding performance progressively declines from more structural tasks to more semantic tasks, spanning syntax, morphology, the syntax-semantic interface, and finally conceptual understanding.
+This highlights that LLMs encode features less effectively as the tasks shift from structure-focused to meaning-focused.